Terms and Conditions (version 2)

 Data sharing within the KBase platform permits reuse of the data to those individuals, Organizations, and all other KBase users.
 The Narrative owner retains rights that govern the reproduction, redistribution, and re-use of work captured by the Narrative.
 KBase infrastructure supports attribution by tracking the provenance of data ownership, and provides citation information to allow for appropriate attribution.
 Any reuse of work contributed by other KBase users must be accompanied by full credit and attribution in all derived works, or the user should seek the permission of the owner(s) when intended activities fall outside reasonable fair use (e.g., for direct commercial profit).
 Failure to comply may result in the termination of KBase access privileges.

-When a KBase user makes a “static” Narrative, it creates an HTML snapshot of the current version of the Narrative and makes it available outside of the KBase platform.
-The static Narrative is immutable, released to the general public, and indexed and discoverable through search engines.
+When a KBase user makes a “static” Narrative, an HTML snapshot of the current version of the Narrative is made available outside the KBase platform.
+The static Narrative is released to the general public, and indexed and discoverable through search engines.
 Any reuse of work in the static Narrative requires the individual to log into the KBase platform, and is therefore subject to the same credit and attribution requirements as above.

 When a KBase user requests a DOI for a static Narrative, KBase will work with the user to ensure appropriate credit, attribution, and licensing are assigned for all data and software used in the analysis.
-KBase also provides the user with the option to choose between Creative Commons Public Domain (CC0, default) and Creative Commons with Attribution (CC-BY-4.0, by request) for the static Narrative instance being assigned a DOI.
-Finally, KBase will provide a full data citation for the static Narrative for use in preprints and publications.
+KBase also provides the user with the option to choose between Creative Commons Public Domain (CC0, default) and Creative Commons with Attribution (CC-BY-4.0, for the full Narrative only not individual data objects, and only by request) for the Narrative instance being assigned a DOI.
+This creates a Findable, Accessible, Interoperable, and Reproducible (FAIR) Narrative, with data citation for use in preprints and publications.

 KBase does not release or use private data for any internal analyses, with the exception of collecting metrics on 1) amount of data and 2) the distribution of data types in system, and 3) app usage across system as an aggregate of user activity, and to provide the data owner with additional context for how their private data is related to other data made accessible in KBase.
 KBase will never expose your private data in any way nor use private data for any publication without a formal collaboration with the data owner(s).